harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 - [LN fee ransom:][attack ln fee ransom] René Pickhardt publicly disclosed a vulnerability to the Lightning-Dev mailing list that he had previously privately disclosed to LN implementation maintainers almost a year earlier.
-An evil channel counterparty can initiate up to 483 payments (HTLCs) in an LN channel and then close the channel, producing an onchain transaction whose size is about 2% of an entire block and which needs to have its transaction fee paid by the
+A malicious channel counterparty can initiate up to 483 payments (HTLCs) in an LN channel and then close the channel, producing an onchain transaction whose size is about 2% of an entire block and which needs to have its transaction fee paid by the